-- device access control software;
+- · device access control software;

 - seals;

-- physical means; or
+- · physical means; or

 - other methods approved by the Accreditation Authority.

-13.3.5.C.03.
-Control: System Classification(s): All Classifications; Compliance: SHOULD
+- 13.3.6.C.03.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:4091]

-When writable media is connected to a writable communications port or device, agencies SHOULD implement controls to prevent the unintended writing of data to the media.
+When writable media is connected to a writable communications port or device, agencies SHOULD implement controls to prevent the unintended

-13.3.6.
+13.3.7.
 IEEE 1394 (FIREWIRE) interface connections